Foundations of a theory of quantum gravity: Canonical Differentiable Structure

-reduces to the old one and that the latter even exists in the norm topology in this case. \\* \\* All these results allow us now to obtain a better insight into the nature of noncommutative $n$ dimensional manifolds.
+reduces to the old one and that the latter even exists in the norm topology in this case\footnote{The reader is invited to fill in all intermediate steps.}. \\* \\* All these results allow us now to obtain a better insight into the nature of noncommutative $n$ dimensional manifolds.
 Before we engage in this discussion we still need to solve some questions: \begin{itemize} \item We have demanded that for overlapping charts the algebra's of local projection operators (with respect to these charts) are isomorphic; how does this algebra relate to the local algebra with respect to that chart? \item We have seen that for $\mathcal{V} \subset \mathcal{W}$, it does not necessarily hold that $\mathcal{A}^{loc}(\mathcal{V}) \subset \mathcal{A}^{loc}(\mathcal{W})$.
-However, does there exist an isomorphism of $\mathcal{A}^{loc}(\mathcal{V})$ into a subalgebra of $\mathcal{A}^{loc}(\mathcal{W})$ ? \item Finally, say that $\mathcal{W}$ contains $r$ components with respect to $\mathcal{V}_{\beta}$; does the spectrum of the local algebra $\mathcal{A}^{loc}(\mathcal{W})$ contain at least $r$ components ? \end{itemize}

-As a response to the first question, we already know that the algebra of local projection operators is not contained in the local algebra and the question is whether the inverse holds.
+However, does there exist an isomorphism of $\mathcal{A}^{loc}(\mathcal{V})$ into a subalgebra of $\mathcal{A}^{loc}(\mathcal{W})$ ? \item Finally, say that $\mathcal{W}$ contains $r$ components with respect to $\mathcal{V}_{\beta}$; does the spectrum of the local algebra $\mathcal{A}^{loc}(\mathcal{W})$ contain at least $r$ components ? \end{itemize} As a response to the first question, we already know that the algebra of local projection operators is not necessarily contained in the local algebra and the question is whether the inverse holds.
 But before we treat these questions in generality, let us see how they are answered in the our previous example.
 Concerning the first question, we notice that the only nonzero projection operators (apart from $P(\mathcal{V})$ and $P(\mathcal{W})$) arise from $y = 1$ and $t = \pm 1$; they are given by